Whitechapel station: Bilingual signage

 Whitechapel station has bilingual station signage, owing to the large Bengali community in the local area.
 In March 2022, station signs on the platforms bear "Whitechapel" and its equivalent "হোয়াইটচ্যাপেল" in Bengali.
-It is one of the relatively few stations in England to have bilingual signage, others being Southall (Punjabi), Wallsend (Latin), Hereford (Welsh), Moreton-in-Marsh (Japanese) and St Pancras International, Ebbsfleet International and Ashford International (all French).
+It is one of the relatively few stations in England to have bilingual signage.
+(Note: Others are Southall (Punjabi), Wallsend (Latin), Hereford (Welsh), Moreton-in-Marsh (Japanese), Bicester Village (Mandarin and Arabic) and St Pancras International, Ebbsfleet International and Ashford International (all French).)
 Mayor of London Sadiq Khan stated that he was "delighted" that the signage was installed ahead of Bangladesh Independence Day on 26 March.
-The installation was applauded by not only Bangladeshi diplomats but also Mamata Banerjee, the Chief Minister of West Bengal, India.
+The installation was supported by Bangladeshi diplomats and Mamata Banerjee, the Chief Minister of West Bengal, India.
+However, it has also faced opposition, such as from Susan Hall, the former Conservative mayoral candidate in 2024; critics argue that Bengali is not an official language of the United Kingdom, and that station signs should be limited to native languages.